Kristina01111000/Drws_site/README.md

 12/18

 For next week:
-Look for image of light on bigstock for solstice email, today one that is already bought Add email to constant contact, later today, if its not there talk to him at 9:00 tomorrow Try to add him to the analytics for syrnaturalhealing Change SRS on youtube to match the site https://www.youtube.com/playlist?list=PLZjR4wgTPVeW_RtMa2cYThytRu37Mp6hZ Add link to SRS course above virtual visits, call it short Dr. W’s video lessons
+Try to add him to the analytics for syrnaturalhealing Change SRS on youtube to match the site https://www.youtube.com/playlist?list=PLZjR4wgTPVeW_RtMa2cYThytRu37Mp6hZ Add link to SRS course above virtual visits, call it short Dr. W’s video lessons